VIRTUAL OPEN HOUSE NOW OPEN!

 HPP Draft Components:

-Four community-wide discussions are planned to occur throughout the process, tentatively planned for November 2019 and January, March, and May 2020.
+Four community-wide discussions are planned to occur throughout the process.
+These include a forum held in November 2019, a housing panel discussion held in February 2020, an online open house scheduled for June 2020, and a discussion of the draft plan in September 2020.
 Information about these and other opportunities to participate in the process will be posted on this website; check back for more information!

 The HPP is guided by a Working Group made up of town residents from a variety of backgrounds.
 Working Group members are responsible for sharing local knowledge of community attitudes towards housing, housing need and demand, challenges and barriers to meeting demand, and development opportunity areas; identifying stakeholders; and reviewing and providing input on plan elements.
 The Working Group will meet approximately 5 times over the course of the planning process.